seanmcw/GettingAndCleaningDataProject/README.md

 This R script will perform the following steps:

-###Note:  set working directory to above dataset location
+###Note:  set working directory to location of above downloaded dataset
 Line 15 in script should be edited if needed.

 ### 1. Merge the training and the test sets to create one data set.